GusBeare/DNNSchedule/README.md

 For this example the idea was to truncate the Event Log which is a commonly required task.
 However, the event log is in a period of transition in DNN 7.x.
 So the code is an outline and you can modify it to do what you want.

-I am in the habit of steering clear of the DNN API for database stuff.
-I much prefer to use a micro ORM like [Simple.Data](http://simplefx.org/simpledata/docs/pages/Start/WhatIsSimpleData.html) so this example uses it to call a DNN proc called "PurgeEventLog":
+I am a big fan of micro ORM's and in particular [Simple.Data](http://simplefx.org/simpledata/docs/pages/Start/WhatIsSimpleData.html).
+So this example uses it to call a DNN proc called "PurgeEventLog":

     var db = Database.OpenNamedConnection("SiteSQLServer"); // create a db connection to DNN database db.PurgeEventLog(); // call the proc "PurgeEventLog"